Skip to main content

 Can a Colorado HOA still require us to water new plants?

-An HOA can set reasonable maintenance standards, including requirements to keep plants alive and maintained during establishment.
+An HOA can set reasonable maintenance standards, including requirements to keep plants alive during establishment.
 What an HOA cannot do is use a watering requirement as a pretext for requiring traditional high-water turf.